Workiva/react_testing_library/doc/migration_guides/component_rendering.md

 ```
 > Example from [`w_history`](https://sourcegraph.wk-dev.wdesk.org/github.com/Workiva/w_history@8b1fcb2328bb27ed420029064218fd4657de6ae4/-/blob/test/components/date_heading_test.dart#L9-14)

-When converting this test to RTL, the `renderAndGetDom()` should be replaced with a render call and followed by a query for the element being tested:
+When converting this test to RTL, the `renderAndGetDom()` should be replaced with a render call followed by a query for the element being tested:

 ```dart
 import 'package:react_testing_library/react_testing_library.dart' as rtl;